MONSTRE

 National Initiative on Physics of Hadrons

-Scientific activities of the various Research Units
+Summary of scientific activity of the various Research Units in 2025

 INFN Unit: Cagliari